South Mountain (Maryland and Pennsylvania)

-South Mountain is the northern extension of the Blue Ridge Mountain range in Maryland and Pennsylvania.
+South Mountain is the northern extension of the Blue Ridge Mountain range into Maryland and Pennsylvania.
 From the Potomac River near Knoxville, Maryland in the south to Dillsburg, Pennsylvania in York County, Pennsylvania in the north, the 70 mi range separates the Hagerstown and Cumberland valleys from the Piedmont regions of the two states.

-The Appalachian National Scenic Trail follows the crest of the mountain through Maryland and a portion of Pennsylvania.
+The Appalachian Trail follows the crest of the mountain through Maryland and a portion of Pennsylvania.

 Geography

 South Mountain begins at the Potomac River as a low, narrow ridge, barely one mile wide and only 1200 ft above sea level at its crest.
 South of the Potomac River in Virginia, the ridge continues as Short Hill Mountain for about 12 mi before subsiding near the town of Hillsboro.
 South Mountain in Maryland gradually grows higher and wider towards the north.
 Near the Pennsylvania border, the mountain merges with the hills of the parallel Catoctin Mountain range to the east and becomes more like a low mountain range than a single crest.
 North of U.S. Route 30 in Pennsylvania, the South Mountain highlands reach their greatest width, over 12 mi, and several summits top 2000 ft.
-The mountain then turns more to the east and becomes a series of small rocky hills between Mount Holly Springs and the northeastern end of the mountain at Dillsburg.
+The mountain then turns more to the east and becomes a series of small rocky hills between Mount Holly Springs and the northeastern end of the mountain at Dillsburg, Pennsylvania.